erac915/JavaScript-Classes/README.md

 In the left column:

 * Create a list of passenger names
+* Style the list to look presentable

 In the right column:

 * Passenger details
+* Style the list to look presentable

+### Step 5

 When a user clicks one of the passengers in the left column, their details will appear on the right column